Bulletin of the Atomic Scientists: History

-The Bulletin was founded in late 1945 by "scientific men who helped make the A-bomb".
+In late 1945, scientists from the University of Chicago who had been involved in the Manhattan Project that had created the A-bomb formed a group using the name "Atomic Scientists of Chicago" and started publishing a newsletter titled Bulletin of the Atomic Scientists of Chicago.
+The words of Chicago were dropped as of the seventh issue, of March 15, 1946, to reflect "the increasingly broad nature of the contents of, and the wider geographical distribution of the contributors to, the Bulletin".
 The founder and first editor of the Bulletin of the Atomic Scientists was biophysicist Eugene Rabinowitch (1901–1973).
-He founded the magazine with physicist Hyman Goldsmith.
+He founded the magazine, then a newsletter, with physicist Hyman Goldsmith.
 Rabinowitch was a professor of botany and biophysics at the University of Illinois and was also a founding member of the Continuing Committee for the Pugwash Conferences on Science and World Affairs.
 In addition to Rabinowitch and Goldsmith, contributors have included: Morton Grodzins, Hans Bethe, Anatoli Blagonravov, Max Born, Harrison Brown, Stuart Chase, Brock Chisholm, E.U.
 Condon, Albert Einstein, E.K.
 Fedorov, Bernard T. Feld, James Franck, Ralph E. Lapp, Richard S. Leghorn, J. Robert Oppenheimer (first chairman of the board of the organization), Lord Boyd Orr, Michael Polanyi, Louis Ridenour, Bertrand Russell, Nikolay Semyonov, Leó Szilárd, Edward Teller, A.V.
 Topchiev, Harold C. Urey, Paul Weiss, James L. Tuck, among many others.

 In 1949, the Educational Foundation for Nuclear Science incorporated as a not-for-profit 501(c)(3) organization to serve as the parent organization and fundraising mechanism of the Bulletin.
 In 2003, the board of directors voted to change the foundation's name to Bulletin of the Atomic Scientists.

 Purpose

 The Bulletin of the Atomic Scientists began as an emergency action undertaken by scientists who saw urgent need for an immediate educational program about atomic weapons.
 The intention was to educate fellow scientists about the relationship between their world of science and the world of national and international politics.
-A second was to help the American people understand what nuclear energy and its possible applications to war meant.
+A second goal was to help the American people understand what nuclear energy and its possible applications to war meant.
 The Bulletin contributors believed the atom bomb would only be the first of many dangers.
 The aim of the Bulletin was to carry out the long, sustained effort of educating people about the realities of the scientific age.

-The Bulletin of the Atomic Scientists seeks to educate citizens, policy makers, scientists, and journalists by providing non-technical, scientifically sound and policy-relevant information about nuclear weapons, climate change, and other global security issues.
-The Bulletin also serves as a reliable, high-quality global forum for diverse international opinions on the best means of reducing reliance on nuclear weapons.
-Since its inception in 1945, the Bulletin has sought to educate the American public of the continual danger posed by nuclear weapons and other global dangers, most recently adding climate change and disruptive technologies in the life sciences to the list of concerns.

-The Bulletins leadership consists of three boards, and it was announced on October 25, 2018, that California Governor Jerry Brown is joining the organization as executive chair.

-Board of Sponsors

-The Bulletins Board of Sponsors is composed of accomplished science and security leaders from around the world.
-Members of the Board of Sponsors weigh in on critical issues, including the setting of the organization's Doomsday Clock.
-As of October 2018, the Bulletins Board of Sponsors lists 14 Nobel Laureates.